-- 3. Use M6 bolts for mounting the antenna.
-The bolt thread must not penetrate more than 12 mm (or 8 turns of the bolt) and not less than 6 mm (or 4 turns of the bolt) into the threaded part of the bushings in the bottom of the antenna.
-Fasten the bolts with 7-8 Nm torque. - 4.
-Connect the antenna cable to the TNC connector on the bottom of the antenna. - 5.
-See Grounding and RF protection on page 56 for details on grounding the antenna.
+Use M6 bolts for mounting the antenna.

+The bolt thread must not penetrate more than 12 mm (or 8 turns of the bolt) - and not less than 6 mm (or 4 turns of the bolt)- into the threaded part of the bushings in the radome.
+Fasten the bolts with 7-8 Nm torque.

+The only electrical connector is a single TNC-connector in the bottom of the radome.